What is Therapeutic Ultrasound (UST)? Effect, Indication, Contraindication

 How does ultrasound work in physiotherapy

 A typical ultrasound therapy machine comprises a device with all its control switches.
 It is connected to a transducer head through a thick wire.
-From the device, we can control the intensity and frequency of the ultrasound generated.
+We can control the intensity and frequency of the ultrasound generated from the device.

-We can adjust it according to the needs of the patient.
-But, it is the transducer head that comes in direct contact with the patient’s body.
-This transducer head produces the wave.
+We can adjust it according to the patient’s needs.
+However, the transducer head directly contacts the patient’s body and produces the wave.

-The transducer head consists of a special material that has piezoelectric properties.
-It means when a high-frequency electric current passes through this material, it compresses and expands with the alternating current wave.
+The transducer head consists of a special material with piezoelectric properties.
+When a high-frequency electric current passes through it, it compresses and expands with the alternating current wave.

 physiological effects of ultrasound therapy